 • Research Training Program Scholarships (Australian & International students)

 • Forrest Research Foundation Scholarships (for study at UWA)

-• Endeavour Scholarships & Fellowships (Australian & International students)
+• Destination Australia Scholarships (Australian & International students; in development)

 MSc and PhD projects available

 While the following projects are high priorities for the Ecosystem Change Ecology team, we remain open to suggestion on other ideas.
 Please contact us if you would like further information on the opportunities listed below.